5000 Economy Modified Rules

 - Tractor must have wide front end; 48" center to center tires minimum.

 - Front axle supports should connect to each frame rail inline and extend towards the front of the tractor.
 Front skid/ axle support should be radial as to prevent digging into the track.
 Front axle support fram should be strong enough to support front end weight of tractor.
 Support should have a maximum of four (4) inch ground clearance (optional).

 - Engines are limited to one carburetor only.
 No fuel injection, turbo chargers, superchargers, or blowers allowed.
 Tractors may use gasoline or high octane racing fuel only.
 No nitrous, nitro methane, or propylene oxide.
 No pressure on fuel tank.
 No fuels in pressurized containers.
 No oxygen carriers or combustion accelerator permitted.

 - Tractors may run either an automotive automatic or manual transmission in addition to the tractor transmission, or the automotive transmission (manual or automatic) may be connected directly to the differential.

 - All engines using a clutch must be equipped with a current SEMA (or NHRA) approved clutch housing, flywheel, pressure plate, and clutch disc.
 Or the clutch, flywheel, pressure plate, and clutch disc must be covered with a SEMA approved safety blanket or shield and secured as specified by SEMA.
-All tractors must have welded on hubs, pressed steel or aluminum wheels, steel flywheel.
+All tractors must have pressed steel or aluminum wheels, steel flywheel.
 No homemade shields allowed.